dhis2-chap/docker_python_template/Readme.md

 3. Edit Dockerfile.
 The file contains an example of how to add an R package
 4. Push the repository to Github.
 You should create a repository on Github first, add the correct remote and then push.

 If everything works, a Github action will start running after you push.
 If nothing fails, an Image will be pushed to the Github package registry.
 The name will be  `ghcr.io/dhis2-chap/docker_r_inla`.

-You may have to go to the package settings and change visibility to Public.
+In order to make it possible for anyone to use the image without authentication, you have to make the image public.
+On the left side in the front page of the repository you created, you will see the package.
+Click Package settings and edit visibility.

-To verify that the image exists, you can run `docker pull ghcr.io/dhis2-chap/docker_r_inla:master`.
+To verify that the image exists and is available to the public, you can run `docker pull ghcr.io/ORGANIZATION/IMAGE_NAME:master`.

-Tip: It can be a good idea to add new lines for every package you want to install, to make use of Docker's caching.
+Tip: It can be a good idea to add new lines for every package you want to install in the Dockerfile, to make use of Docker's caching.